beginning of content

 Bleeding gums

-If your gums are bleeding after you have brushed your teeth, it could be a sign of gum disease.
-This happens when plaque builds up on your teeth and gums.
+If your gums bleed after you have brushed your teeth, this could be a sign of gum disease.
+Gum disease occurs when plaque builds up on your teeth and gums.

 Early gum disease is called gingivitis.
-As well as bleeding, gingivitis can cause gum redness and swelling (inflammation).
+As well as bleeding, gingivitis can cause redness and swelling of your gums.

 Advanced gum disease is called periodontitis.
-This can happen when gingivitis is not treated and causes:
+This can happen when gingivitis is not treated.
+Periodontitis can cause:

 Mouth conditions